 Employees and members of the public with information on fraud, waste, and abuse are encouraged to contact the OIG.
-A log of calls to a nationwide toll-free number or the office numbers and a log of mail and email messages are maintained.
+A log of calls to a nationwide toll-free number or the office numbers and a log of mail, email, and facsimile messages are maintained.
 All information received, regardless of the method used, is referred to as Hotline contacts.
-Hotline contacts are analyzed to determine if further inquiry or action is warranted.
+Hotline contacts are analyzed to

-During this reporting period, the OIG received 139 Hotline contacts, of which 66 were telephone calls or walk-ins and 73 were in writing.
+During this reporting period, the OIG received 130 Hotline contacts, of which 69 were telephone calls or walk-ins and 61 were in writing.

 Most Hotline contacts are from members of the public seeking help on an employment-related problem or issues outside OIG and/or Agency jurisdiction.
-As appropriate, the OIG refers those Hotline contacts to a NLRB Regional Office; local, state, or Federal agencies; or private resources to provide assistance.
+As appropriate, the OIG refers those Hotline contacts to an NLRB Regional Office; local, state, or Federal agencies; or private resources to provide assistance.